Designers, stop flirting and commit to your product team

 I think it’s fair to say that in my first six months, I got a lot more out of my team than they got out of me.
 Spending time with world-class researchers helped me think about user-centred design in a much deeper way.
 But while Xero’s approach to product design was continually pushing me in the right direction, it was evident that working around designers and researchers alone was not going to be enough.

-It wasn’t until my design manager pointed out the importance of cultivating relationships with the product team that I realised the problem.
+It wasn’t until my design manager pointed out the importance of cultivating relationships with the product team that I realized the problem.
 Despite Xero’s strong culture of collaboration and knowledge sharing, I was missing an opportunity to develop new skills and forge better partnerships with people outside the design team.
 To grow as a designer and deepen my knowledge of our product, I needed to embrace the ‘product’ part of my product design role.

 Embracing the product pod